Create a rule for HTTP or HTTPS traffic

 -

-Create HTTP policy in the rule:
+Create an HTTP policy in the rule:

 openstack loadbalancer l7policy create \